casper-network/docs/source/docs/casper/workflow/setup.md

 ## Casper Command-line Client {#the-casper-command-line-client}

 You can find the default Casper client on [crates.io](https://crates.io/crates/casper-client).
-This client communicates with the network to transmit your deployments.
+This client communicates with the network to transmit your deploys.

 Run the commands below to install the Casper client on most flavors of Linux and macOS.
 You should have [Rust](https://www.rust-lang.org/tools/install) installed, otherwise check the [alternative installation methods](#alternative-installation) below.